wur-bioinformatics/introduction-to-bioinformatics/week3.md

 _Questions:_

-a.
-Why are the topologies of the bootstrap consensus and that of the most parsimonious tree not the same?
+1. Why are the topologies of the bootstrap consensus and that of the most parsimonious tree not the same?
-b.
-What does the polytomy in your condensed bootstrap tree represent?
+2. What does the polytomy in your condensed bootstrap tree represent?

 Visualising your trees is an essential step in phylogenetic analysis, as the (hierarchical) information contained in trees is usually graphical in nature.
 Important aspects of picturing phylogenetic trees are: